 On the day

 Before leaving home, make sure not to forget your licence etc, and it would be a good idea to pack some food & drinks in case there isn’t any available at the venue.
-Also important to bring your cars V5 if you are competing in a road going vehicle as this might be required to prove this.
+Also important to bring your cars V5, MOT, Insurance & Road Tax if you are competing in a road going vehicle as this might be required to prove this.

-On arrival park your car in the appropriate area and proceed to signing on with your appropriate documents (MSA Licence, etc).
+On arrival park your car in the appropriate area and proceed to signing on with your appropriate documents (Motorsport UK Licence, etc).
 After signing on you must then have your car passed by a scrutineer and preferably, walk the course prior to the first practice runs.
-It is advisable to arrive early to allow enough time for all these things (Generally you should allow to get to the course between 1 and 2 hours before the first practice run).
+It is advisable to arrive early to allow enough time for all these things.

 LoTRDC Sprinting Membership